Foundation Pillar · Public Art

 How It Works

 Communities or organizations can propose historical figures or events for commemoration.
-Steven Barber and the foundation team research and develop designs in collaboration with local stakeholders.
+Steven Barber and the foundation team research the subject, secure commissioned sculptors of the calibre of George and Mark Lundeen, and develop designs in collaboration with local stakeholders.
 The foundation fundraises through grants and sponsorships to cover fabrication and installation costs, ensuring the monuments are gifted to the community at no charge.